mghneurotherapeutics/GalileoTACS/README.md

 ## Manuscript Information

 Manuscript Title: Altering Alpha-Frequency Brain Oscillations with Rapid Analog Feedback-Driven Neurostimulation
-Authors: Alik Sunil Widge, Matthew Boggess, Andrew Mullen, Shivani Sheopory, Roman Loonis, Daniel Freeman, Earl K Miller
+Authors: Alik Sunil Widge, Matthew Boggess, Alexander P Rockhill, Andrew Mullen, Shivani Sheopory, Roman Loonis, Daniel Freeman, Earl K Miller

 Current Status: Pending at PLOS ONE
   - Paper submitted to Frontiers on June 27, 2017.
 The initial commit represents the code in the state used to generate the figures for the initial submission.